uncleweb/service-directory/docs/import_examples/README.txt

 NOTE THAT THE CATEGORIES MUST ALREADY HAVE BEEN IMPORTED.
 This applies to all models that are referred to during the import.
 Eg Countries must already exist before they can be referred to by Organisations.
 That is why the import order is necessary for the moment.

-An Organisation imported with multiple Country Areas would look like this:
+An Organisation import would look like this:

-id,name,about,address,telephone,email,web,country,areas,location
+id,name,about,address,telephone,email,web,country,location
-1,"Orphan Puppies","We're amazing","123 Place Rd","3209123","admin@test.com","http://www.google.com","South Africa","1,2","-33.891,18.505"
+1,"Orphan Puppies","We're amazing","123 Place Rd","3209123","admin@test.com","http://www.google.com","South Africa","-33.891,18.505"

 Notice that here we had to provide an ID for the organisation to correctly import.
-And that the Areas column is a comma seperated list of IDs.
 Notice also the location is quoted, comma seperated, decimal, latitude and longitude.